inchworms/sinatra_tests/Route_Spec_Notes.md

 #literally matches plus sign in paths
 #does not convert plus sign into space as the value of a named param
 #literally matches parens in paths
+#matches paths that include spaces encoded with %20